-4.1.17 Can fire exit doors be opened from the inside without the use of keys?
-No Block 2 - Year 5 classroom has an emergency fire exit that leads the buildings frontage.
+Ref.
+No. Recommended Action Action Taken Actioned By (Print Name) Signed Date 4.1.17 Can fire exit doors be opened from the inside without the use of keys?
+No Feldman building - Year 5 classroom has an emergency fire exit that leads to the building' frontage.
 This door is fitted with a deadlock.
 The Responsible Person unlocks that at the start of everyday and the key is held left at location on a hook.
-However, it was told that the door will be replaced to a fire-resistant door.
-Some renovations will be taking place as well in block 2 kitchen area as advised.
-4.6.2 Are there sufficient signs to indicate the fire escape routes?
-No. Replace signage on first floor fire exit door in block 3.
+The door should be replaced with a fire-resistant door, with a push bar to open it in the direction of travel.